Preparing for Your Newborn Session

-If your baby uses a pacifier, please be sure to bring one or two along with you as they can really help to keep baby calm while transitioning from one pose to another.
+If your baby uses a pacifier, binky, soother, etc., please be sure to bring one or two of them along with you.
+Using a pacifier can really help to keep baby calm while transitioning from one pose to another.
 I understand that not all babies will take a pacifier, so if your baby does not, that's completely fine.
 We will make do without one!